Single Sign-On (SSO) Management for Enterprise Accounts¶

 Supported Identity Providers¶

-DomainTools supports and provides configuration information (below) for the these Single Sign-On Identity Providers:
+However, DomainTools has documentation below for the these Single Sign-On Identity Providers:

 The DomainTools Enterprise Support Team enterprisesupport@domaintools.com works with our customers to build and maintain the required configuration on customer and DomainTools systems.